Deposits & Refund Policies

 University Housing Damage Charges

 The University holds resident students responsible for any unassigned loss, damage, repair or replacement of the furnishings, doors, windows, walls, and the condition of the room during the term of occupancy.
 Furthermore, because living in a University residence is a privilege accompanied by certain responsibilities associated with community living, resident students assume responsibility for any unassigned loss or damage to any property in the public area (lounges, hallways, bathrooms, etc.) within the community.
 The costs associated with communal damages can be viewed on myBucknell.
-However, individual room damages and unassigned damage occurring in communal areas are posted on a resident’s account at the conclusion of each semester.
+However, individual room damages and unassigned damages occurring in communal areas are posted on a resident’s account at the conclusion of each semester.

 Credit balances appearing on the student’s B-bill account will be refunded in accordance with the following guidelines:

 - Refunds will be issued when a credit balance actually exists on the student’s B-bill account.

 - If the total Title IV, HEA program funds credited to your account exceed the amount of tuition, room and board, you may authorize Bucknell University in writing or electronically to pay other current charges that were incurred at Bucknell for educationally-related activities.
 These charges may include books, supplies, etc., that were incurred either before or within 14 days of the credit balance occurring.

 - If the credit balance is a result of excess payments, the credit balance will be refunded electronically to the student's refund account in B-bill upon their online request through myBucknell.

 - If a refund is not requested, the credit balance will remain on the account to help offset future charges.